PLEASE READ THESE TERMS CAREFULLY BEFORE USING THE APPLICATION SERVICES.

-- Adverity reserves all rights, title and interest in and to the Application Services, including all related copyrights, trademarks and intellectual property rights.
-No proprietary rights are granted to the User hereunder other than as expressly set forth herein.
+- Adverity reserves all rights, title, and interest in and to the Application Services, including all related intellectual property rights.
+No rights are granted to User hereunder other than as expressly set forth herein.

 - modify, copy, or create derivative works based on the Application Services;